jetbrains-academy/introduction_to_python/File input output/Write to file/task.md

 ```
 This will add a new line and write `'string, another string'`.

+For more structured and detailed information, you can refer to [this Hyperskill knowledge base page](https://hyperskill.org/learn/step/8334).

+### Task
 In the code editor, **append** one new line to `output.txt` with all elements from the `zoo` list separated by `' and '`.
 Use the <code>' and '.join(lst)</code> syntax to join the list elements into the required string.
 Afterwards,
 append another line with the `number` to the same output file.